 - Broccoli sprouts or other veggies in a salad, omelet or a whole-grain wrap

-- Raw broccoli, cauliflower, and celery sticks dipped in Creamy Tofu-Garlic Dip (see recipe below)
+- Cauliflower, and celery sticks dipped in Creamy Tofu-Garlic Dip (recipe below)

-- A bowl of old-fashioned oatmeal, topped with 3 tablespoons freshly ground flax seeds and soy milk
+- Old-fashioned oatmeal with ground flax seeds and soy milk

 Creamy garlic tofu dip